CurryEleison/aws-cfn-init/README.md

 1. One stack for CodeDeploy

 The ALB will be unhealthy until the CodeDeploy stack is created and the first deployment is done, but the stack creates OK.
+CodeDeploy makes use of both the autoscaling group and the loadbalancer/targetgroup, so traffic is controlled during deployment.

 The ALB is on port 80.
 The required certificate will have to go in a parameter.